Monday, February 28, 2011

 Propaganda is also the source for the Shark Bite! stapler, available in your choice of three colors from Panik Design and Zucker Online.

 For something much more conventional-looking, there's the Anything stapler - also available in a range of colors.
 It's sold many places online, including Rare Device and Velocity Art and Design.
-Update on April 30, 2012: This stapler is no longer sold at Rare Device, but you can find it at See Jane Work.
+Update on Feb.
+13, 2014: This stapler is no longer sold at Rare Device, and Velocity Art and Design has closed — but you can find it at See Jane Work, The Dwell Store, AllModern, and other sites.

 And finally, there's this Italian stapler sold by Present&Correct, available in six different colors.
 P&C says these staplers are "used in offices all over Italy."
 Update on April 30, 2012: This stapler comes from Ellepi, and is also sold by Jasper Morrison.